krissxl/krissxl/README.md

 ### Who am i?
 My name is Ilya Garenko.
 I'm enthusiast web programmer from Russia.
-All my projects you can find in this GitHub account.
+All my projects you can find in this GitHub account

-#### What I'm doing now?
-Currently creating imgur parody.

 #### How to reach me?
 My email: il.gareni4@gmail.com.